-3.3 Analysis procedure
+C. Analysis procedure

 A data pipeline for data reduction has been developed using Matlab software.
 Photometric measurements are done before, during and after each test, and compared to the reference measurements (taken before the test, at room temperature).
 Any degradation in performance of a mirror will be revealed.
-Differences between mirrors as well as tests on different patterns applied on the same device (patterns in space domain and time domain) will be analyzed.
-The analysis procedure comprises background subtraction, patterns recentering, mirrors detection, comparison with the nominal mirror photometric measurement; local variations of the illumination beam are taken into account.
 We have adopted three mirror degradation definitions: - the blocked mirror when the mirror is non-responsive (e.g. "stuck"), - the lossy mirror when the optical throughput is decreased by more than 20%, and - the weak mirror when the optical throughput is decreased between 10% and 20%.
-Typical images of these types of mirrors are shown in Fig. 5 (central mirror in each image).
-Blocked mirrors show a lack of light on the micro-mirror area, while for lossy and weak mirrors, a decrease in the throughput is observed.
 For automatically detecting these mirrors, we have defined two parameters: micro-mirror average throughput calculation and centroid calculation.
 The micro-mirror average throughput is the flux integrated in the area of each micro-mirror.
-The centroid is calculated within the area of the micro-mirror and located on the map, as displayed in Fig. 5.
-For blocked mirrors, there is a major shift while for lossy mirrors, the shift is small.
+The centroid is calculated within the area of the micro-mirror and located on the map: for blocked mirrors, there is a major shift while for lossy mirrors, the shift is small.
 There is nearly no shift for weak mirrors.

-Figure 5: Three types of mirrors with failure: blocked, lossy and weak; centroid locations are marked with an "x".

 We have developed software for an automatic analysis of all data recorded during our measurements.
-All failure types are searched and detected.
-Results are displayed into maps and graphs.
-In some cases, the mirrors could appear with an extra-brightness (extra-throughput in the range + 10% to 20%).
-After the first analysis process, a second level of analysis is done: we name it as a cleaning process, for removing false failure detections.
+All failure types are searched and detected, and results are displayed into maps and graphs, after removing false failure detections.
 The false failure detections are due mainly to dust particles present on the camera or the DMD window.
-Dust on the camera is revealed by failure detection located in the same area for each zone, while dust on the DMD window will appear in the same place on the DMD from measurement to measurement.
-Some mirrors flagged as affected could be false detection due to very small dust particles, but this effect could affect only marginally the weak mirrors.
-The final results are then given in three graphs (example: Fig. 7) showing the number and the locations of failed mirrors (blocked, lossy and weak).
+The final results are then given in three graphs (example: Fig. 4) showing the number and the locations of failed mirrors (blocked, lossy and weak).
 All fifty zones from the DMD are shown in a matrix pattern (zone 00 to zone 49), and the number of affected mirrors is assigned to each zone.
 Comparison of measurements before and after testing shows the evolution of the failure rate.

-4. COLD TEMPERATURE TEST
+IV.
+COLD TEMPERATURE TEST